AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/ex5.md

 Attribution in CJA enables business users to understand each touch in the customer journey.
 Attribution showcases how customers momve from one touchpoint to another and brands use it to undertsand how advertising (banners on the website), content, products, etc... impact the customer journey.

 With the omnichanel data that is available in Adobe Experience Platform, we can now provide attribution insights across online and offline channels to understand that for instance, a customer became interested in a product through an offline store visit, that the customer called the call-center for information and that the sale was done on the website.

-Attribution in Customer Journey Analaytics is one of the key differentiators from other BI solutions.
+Attribution in Customer Journey Analytics is one of the key differentiators from other BI solutions.
 Let's see how it works.

 We can define attribution logic in almost any metric (except things like ``People`` or ``Sessions``).
 You can even use it with calculated metrics.